 licensing policies of patented technology in standardisation have to be

 compatible with the widest range of actors on the market, as the purpose

 of standardisation is to promote competition and to allow innovation on

 top of it.

-It is noteworthy, that hardly any new system in ICT is built without
+It is noteworthy that hardly any new system in information and communications technology (ICT) is built without

 the use of Free Software, and the exclusion of companies basing their